-Grade Point Average (GPA) is the average grade earned by a student.
-This is a measure of a student’s academic achievement and is calculated by dividing the total number of grade points earned by the total number of credits attempted.
+Grade point average (GPA) is the average grade earned by a student.
+This is a measure of your academic achievement and is calculated by dividing the total number of grade points earned by the total number of credits attempted.
 Only grades received in college-level courses taken at CCD are used to calculate GPA.

 For both consortium agreements and inter-institutional registration, the home institution refers to the institution from which the student is seeking a certificate or degree.
-Typically, the student receives financial aid from the degree-granting institution (the home institution).
+Typically, you may receive financial aid from the degree-granting institution (the home institution).

 For both consortium agreements and inter-institutional registration, the host institution refers to the institution where the student will be visiting and taking courses to transfer back to the home institution.

-CCD students may take select college-level courses at MSU Denver, Colorado School of Mines, or CU Denver under the inter-institutional agreement, if space is available.
+As a CCD student, you may take select college-level courses at Metropolitan State University of Denver (MSU Denver), Colorado School of Mines, or University of Colorado Denver (CU Denver) under the inter-institutional agreement, if space is available.
 Under this agreement, MSU Denver and CU Denver students may take select college-level courses at CCD, if permitted by their home institution.

-The field of academic study in which a student specializes.
-The selected major will determine which courses are required for a student’s program of study.
+The field of academic study in which you specialize.
+The selected major will determine which courses are required for your program of study.

-If a course has a prerequisite, students must have certain knowledge to be successful in the course.
+If a course has a prerequisite, you must have certain knowledge to be successful in the course.
 The prior knowledge may be demonstrated through a test score or a successful completion of a prior course (ex. must have completed CCR 092 with a grade of C or better).
 Completion of the prerequisite is required prior to enrolling in the course.
-Grades of U/D, U/F, D, F, W, or Incompletes are not acceptable.
-It is the student’s obligation to know and meet course prerequisites as stated in the course description section of the CCD Catalog and the web course schedule.
-Prerequisites will be checked at registration and the student may be dropped if a prerequisite is not met.
+Grades of U/D, U/F, D, F, W, or incomplete are not acceptable.
+It is your obligation to know and meet course prerequisites as stated in the course description section of the CCD catalog and the web course schedule.
+Prerequisites will be checked at registration and you may be dropped if a prerequisite is not met.

-The last date a student can drop a class and receive a grade of W. No refund will be given for classes withdrawn from after the census date.
-Students must withdraw from their course(s) via their CCDConnect account.
-Students who stop attending classes without withdrawing will receive failing grades.
+The last date you can drop a class and receive a grade of W. No refund will be given for classes withdrawn from after the census date.
+You must withdraw from your course(s) via your CCDConnect account.
+If you stop attending classes without withdrawing, you will receive failing grades.
 The withdrawal date varies depending upon the length of the course.
-Students should refer to their schedule of classes to determine the withdrawal date for each course.
+You should refer to your schedule of classes to determine the withdrawal date for each course.

-The Accessibility Center provides accommodations and services to students with documented disabilities in order to provide equal access to all programs, services, and activities offered at CCD.
-Students with documented disabilities who need reasonable accommodation to access their courses and college activities should notify the Accessibility Center to apply for services and accommodations including: sign language interpreting, alternative media production, note taking, assistive technology, ADA classroom furniture assistance, and extended time on tests.
+The Accessibility Center provides accommodations and services to students with documented disabilities in order to provide equal access to all programs, services and activities offered at CCD.
+If you have documented disabilities and need reasonable accommodation to access your courses and college activities, please notify the Accessibility Center to apply for services and accommodations, including sign language interpreting, alternative media production, note taking, assistive technology, ADA classroom furniture assistance, and extended time on tests.